 Swiss Life offers its customers a wide range of solutions for theirfinancial security and future provisions.
 Their term often extends over many years or even decades.
 Taking sustainability into account in product design and underwriting is therefore crucial.

-Moreover, these products play a significant role in occupational pensions in many developed markets.
 Prior to signing a contract, Swiss Life routinely evaluates sustainability factors as part of the risk assessment in addition to the medical and financial aspects.
-As part of its social responsibility, Swiss Life seeks to provide insurance cover for all legitimate companies and individuals.
+In the context of assuming social responsibility, Swiss Life seeks to provide insurance cover for all legitimate companies and individuals.
 It is thus selective in the way it decides on any rejections or exclusions on the grounds of sustainability.

 Thus Swiss Life also insures people in group insurance and endeavours not to exclude them from any relevant insurance cover just because their employer falls short in terms of sustainability.

 If, during the risk assessment, Swiss Life identifies indications of violations of applicable laws or of a lack of respect for human rights, or has other reservations regarding the lawfulness of the applicant, the insurance application may be rejected following appropriate clarification with the applicant.
 Swiss Life addresses sustainability-related issues with its customers – in the Swiss group life business, for example, by incorporating the Responsible Investment approach into customer information and communication or raising awareness by explaining its sustainability approach on the various boards of trustees.